Metadata and Schemas¶

 Note

-, multiline
+multiline

 This attribute is a boolean that sets whether or not the value of this property may contain multiple lines.
-By default, this is false
+By default, this is false and the field when creating or editing an object using this schema will be for a single line only.

 Note

-and markdown
+markdown

 This attribute is a boolean that sets whether or not the value of this property should be rich text based on the Markdown syntax.
 If this attribute is true, users will be able to input multiple lines and use a Markdown editor to include formatting, images and other rich text elements in the value of this property.
-By default, this is false
+By default, this is false.

 Note

-are all mutually exclusive.
+Setting choices, multiline and markdown are all mutually exclusive.

 Booleans represent a value that is either true or false.